chidimo/comment-widget/README.md

 ## Browser notes

-1. The `caret-pos` library relies on the [Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection) which currently has over 80% support on modern browsers.
+1. The [caret-pos](https://github.com/deshiknaves/caret-pos) library relies on the [Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection) which currently has over 80% support on modern browsers.
 See <https://caniuse.com/?search=selection>

+## Notes on my attempt to implement the comment box with an editable div

+I initially made an attempt to implement the widget with an editable `div`.
+My intent was to build a [Slack](https://slack.com)-like comment box, where referenced users in the comment box itself are rendered as `<a>` tags.
+I had limited success.
+The major obstacle I experienced was related to finding and positioning the caret.
+But I intend to give it another try using the [caret-pos](https://github.com/deshiknaves/caret-pos) library.

 ## Resources